slhck/SubjectivePlayer/docs/user-guide/running-tests.md

 └── SubjectiveLogs/    # Test result logs
 ```

-!!! important
-    The app must be run at least once before transferring files to create the necessary directories with the right permissions.
+!!! warning "Running the App Once is Important"

+    The app creates necessary storage directories on first run.
+    If you copy files to the device before running the app once, the app may not work correctly.

 ### Using the Push Script